 Ever felt that?

-Chikmagalur is not about all trekking; it’s also about drinking Coffee (wherever you get the next chance), visiting nearby waterfalls & bathing in it (if you ain’t that pretentious types), and making new friends along with a truck load of memories.
+Chikmagalur is not at all about trekking; it’s also about drinking Coffee (wherever you get the chance), visiting nearby waterfalls & bathing in it (if you are cool with that), and making new friends along with a truck load of memories.

 I made many.

-Chikmagalur is a day’s drive away from Bangalore and is definitely a weekend getaway unless you plan to grow & cultivate coffee there.
+Chikmagalur is a day’s drive from Bangalore and is definitely a weekend getaway.
+Or a place to settle down if you are planning to to grow & cultivate your own coffee.
+For the record, I think this is a perfect goal to set.